-The evaluation of the AdriSC climate model is, in fact, only the first step towards the quantification of the added value of such kind of models in the Adriatic Sea.
+The evaluation of the AdriSC climate model is, in fact, only the first step towards the quantification of the added value of such 555 kind of models in the Adriatic Sea.
 For example, no consensus in a unified theory explaining the Adriatic-Ionian Bimodal Oscillating System (BiOS) - driving substantial inter-annual to decadal thermohaline oscillations in the Adriatic Sea - has yet been reached within the scientific community.
-Indeed, the drivers of this process are hypothesized to be either the Adriatic dense water or the local effects of pressure and/or wind-driven patterns (e.g. Molcard et al., 2002; Borzelli et al., 2009; Gačić et al., 2010; Pinardii et al., 2015; Reale et al., 2017; Rubino et al., 2020).
-Additionally, as the MEDSEA re-analysis captures the BiOS signal within the Ionian Sea (e.g. Pinardi et al., 2015), the inclusion of the Aegean Sea suggested by Reale et al.

-(2017) is not necessary if MEDSEA is used as a forcing.
-Consequently, the AdriSC climate model has also been developed with the aim to expand the knowledge on whether the Adriatic dense waters travelling towards the Ionian Sea ich driver can be be most an important driver of the for modelling the BiOS.
+Indeed, the drivers of this process are hypothesized to be either the Adriatic dense water or the local effects of pressure and/or wind-driven patterns (e.g. Molcard et al., 2002; Borzelli et al., 2009; Gačić et al., 2010; Pinardi et al., 2015; Reale et al., 2017; Rubino et al., 2020).
+Consequently, the AdriSC climate model has also 560 been developed with the aim to expand the knowledge on which driver is most important for modelling the BiOS.
 In this context, it was designed to properly capture the orographically-driven severe bora events (Denamiel et al., 2021) occurring in the northern Adriatic with strong temporal (i.e. hourly) and spatial (i.e. kilometre to sub-kilometre scales) variabilities (Belušić and Klaić, 2004; Grisogono and Belušić, 2009; Kuzmić et al., 2015).
 These events are indeed associated with strong sea surface cooling known to precondition the dense water formation and the thermohaline circulation of the Adriatic Sea (e.g. Artegiani et al., 1997; Orlić et al., 2007; Janeković et al., 2014; Vilibić et al., 2018; Denamiel et al., 2020b).
-It is thus expected that the detailed analysis of the 31-year long AdriSC climate evaluation run will provide, in a near future, more robust and more reliable results concerning the drivers of the BiOS, but also better representation of the orographically-driven wind storms and their impact on the ocean processes such as the Adriatic thermohaline circulation.
-Additionally, the future climate of the bora winds and the BiOS has been, so far, documented through an assessment of EURO-CORDEX and Med-CORDEX climate models at 0.11° horizontal resolution (Somot et al., 2006; Belušić Vozila et al., 2019).
-Consequently, the analysis of the 31-year long AdriSC projections under climate warning scenario (2070-2100 period) under PGW (see Ssection 2.1.1) may also provide some new insights concerning the future of severe bora dynamics as well as of the associated dense water formation and Adriatic thermohaline circulation.
+It is thus expected that the 565 detailed analysis of the 31-year long AdriSC climate evaluation run will provide, in a near future, more robust and more reliable results concerning the drivers of the BiOS, but also better representation of the orographically-driven wind storms and their impact on the ocean processes such as the Adriatic thermohaline circulation.
+Additionally, the future climate of the bora winds and the BiOS has been, so far, documented through an assessment of EURO-CORDEX and Med-CORDEX climate models

+570 at 0.11° horizontal resolution (Somot et al., 2006; Belušić Vozila et al., 2019).
+Consequently, the analysis of the 31-year long AdriSC projections under climate warning scenario (2070-2100 period) may also provide some new insights concerning the future of severe bora dynamics as well as of the associated dense water formation and Adriatic thermohaline circulation.